Alejandro Sosa: Scarface (1983)

-When Tony Montana is arrested for tax evasion, Sosa offers to use his government contacts to keep Montana from going to prison.
+When Tony is arrested for tax evasion, Sosa offers to use his government contacts to keep Montana from going to prison, despite Tony paying back taxes and large fines.
 In exchange, Montana is to assassinate a journalist who is threatening to expose Sosa's illicit activities.
 Montana agrees and heads to New York City with Sosa's henchman Alberto "The Shadow", planning to detonate a bomb in the journalist's car.
 However, the journalist is unexpectedly accompanied by his wife and children, causing Montana to call off the hit.
 Shadow refuses and intends to detonate the bomb, causing Montana to shoot The Shadow in the head.
-Later, when Montana reaches his home, Sosa calls him angrily and inquires about the incident.
-Montana offends him and in retaliation, the infuriated Sosa sends his assassins to Montana's home to finish him.
+Later, when Montana reaches his home, Sosa calls and chews Tony out for failing to assassinate the journalist, the car bomb being found, the journalist now having extra security, along with Sosa and his partners facing heavy repercussions.
+Sosa sends his assassins to Montana's home to finish him.
 Despite the casualties he inflicts, Montana is ultimately killed in the attack when Sosa's personal hitman "The Skull" sneaks up behind him, and shoots Montana in the back with a double-barrel shotgun, causing him to fall into the fountain with the symbolic "The World Is Yours" globe sign above it.
 This is notably similar to the final scene of the original Scarface film.